Skythianos/FRIQA-ActMapFeat/README.md

 4.) qualityTID2008.m - demo script demonstrating the usage and results of the proposed method on TID2008 database <br/>
 5.) qualityTID2013.m - demo script demonstrating the usage and results of the proposed method on TID2013 database <br/>
 6.) qualityVCLFER.m - demo script demonstrating the usage and results of the proposed method on VCL@FER database <br/>
-7.) crossDatabaseTest.m - cross database test using CSIQ, KADID-10k, MDID, TID2013, TID2008, VCL@FER <br/>
+7.) crossDatabaseTest.m - cross database test using CSIQ, KADID-10k, MDID, TID2013, TID2008, VCL@FER databases <br/>